russelljjarvis/ScienceAccess/Documentation/paper.md

 -----
-title: 'Interactive Exploration in the Readability of Science Authors'
+title: 'Interactive Exploration of the Readability of Science Authors'

 tags:
   - readability